14 front door color ideas that will boost your home's curb appeal

 A gray door can also prove easier to keep clean than black and navy as mid to lighter tones won’t make any dust or dirt that adheres to the door’s surface as obvious.

-‘Stay within naturally pigmented hues that won’t fade as fast as the more synthetic bold tones that will need constant touch up.
-Using a high quality paint, such as Fine Paints of Europe gloss, which has longer staying power, or Benjamin Moore’s Grand Entrance, also known for its protective quality that lasts for years even with high sun volume.’
+‘Stay within naturally pigmented hues that won’t fade as fast as the more synthetic bold tones that will need a constant touch up.
+Using a high-quality paint, such as Fine Paints of Europe gloss, which has longer staying power, or Benjamin Moore’s Aura Exterior Paint, also known for its protective quality that lasts for years even with high sun volume.’

 Don’t forget that the color you pick for the exterior of your front door doesn’t have to be repeated on the interior side.
-You may want to pick a more light-reflective shade for inside, especially if the door is solid, features stained glass, or has minimal glazing, as this will help brighten up an entranceway short on daylight.
+You may want to pick a more light-reflective shade for inside, especially if the door is solid, features stained glass, or has minimal glazing, as this will help brighten up an entranceway short on daylight – also a great choice for when exploring, what colors brighten up an entryway.

-A different color for the interior can also link the door to the rest of the hall decor or a shade from the palette picked throughout the home.
+A different color for the interior can also link the door to the rest of the hallway ideas or entryway ideas, as well as to the palette picked throughout the home.

 What color door increases home value?